-The memory options in the MEMORY mode include dive logbook (MEM Logbook) and dive history (MEM History).
-They are accessed from the DIVE mode and you can toggle between them by using the UP/DOWN buttons.
+The memory options include a dive logbook (MEM Logbook) and dive history (MEM History).

 The dive entry time and date is registered in the Logbook memory.
 Always check before diving that the time and date are correctly set, especially after travelling between different time zones.